johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 ### Defining a Contentful Component that consists of composition of multiple components

-The following is example of defining a tout contentful component (which is a composition of set of components: link, rich text editor, image.)
+The following is an example of defining a tout contentful component (which is a composition of set of components: link, rich text editor, image.)

 The logic is the same except that `withResetButton`'s are added to each component.